santi753/IU-OOP-Python-Habit-Tracker-app/Simple Habits/README.md

 ## Features

-- Create and delete habits with customizable frequencies (daily/weekly)
+- Create and delete habits with customizable periodicity and frequencies (daily/weekly)
-- Track habit completion with built-in periodicity checks
+- Track habit completion
 - View all currently tracked habits in a formatted table
-- Filter habits by frequency (daily/weekly)
+- Filter habits by frequency
 - View completion dates for specific habits
 - Track current and longest streaks for each habit
 - Find the habit with the longest streak